How to Switch Strata Cleaning Contractors: A Step-by-Step Guide for OC Managers and Building Managers Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleani...

 Pre-start site inspection — we walk every area of the building with the building manager before day one, confirming the scope and identifying any specific requirements not captured in the written contract.

-30-day check-in — we schedule a formal review with the building manager at the 30-day mark to confirm that the service is meeting expectations and to address any scope or schedule adjustments.
+30-day check-in — we schedule a formal review with the building manager at the 30-day mark to confirm the service is meeting expectations and to address any scope or schedule adjustments.

 Can I switch cleaning contractors mid-contract?
 It depends on your contract terms.
 Most strata cleaning contracts can be terminated with the specified notice period — typically 30 to 90 days.
 If the contractor has materially breached the contract through persistent underperformance, you may have grounds for termination for cause with shorter notice.
 Review your contract carefully and, if in doubt, seek advice from your OC's legal advisor.
-Do not simply stop paying and engage a new contractor — that creates its own legal exposure.
+Don't simply stop paying and engage a new contractor — that creates its own legal exposure.

 How long does it take to transition to a new strata cleaner?
 A properly managed transition typically takes four to eight weeks from the decision to switch to the new contractor being fully operational.
 This covers the notice period to the outgoing contractor, the tender process if you haven't yet selected a replacement, the pre-start induction, and the initial monitoring period.
 In urgent situations — where the current contractor has abandoned the contract or there is an active health or safety concern — transitions can happen faster.

-Coverage and Contact
+Coverage and contact

 - Phone: 1300 307 298